Eggplant Parmesan Sandwiches

 Make the bread crumb mixture by combining panko, oregano, and garlic powder:

-Dip each eggplant slice into the flour:
+Dip eggplant slices one by one into the flour:

 Then into the egg:

-Then into the bread crumbs:
+Then into the breadcrumb mixture:

-Fry the eggplant in batches for a few minutes on each side, until golden brown:
+Then fry the eggplant in batches for a few minutes on each side, until golden brown:

 Add a layer of grated parmesan cheese, then a layer of marinara sauce: